rbxinfra/rbx-libraries/README.md

 This issue is a hub for each library within the Roblox platform.

+# Access

-To gain access to some of these repositories you will need to be in the respective team.
+To gain access to some of these repositories you will need to be in the respective team or:

+Please note that if a repository is inaccessible within this repository, and you are not part of their respective team:
+It means that the repository was deemed not ready for publication, and will be released in the near future.

 # Notice